Hemant Mehta: Activism

-Mehta writes for the "On Faith" column in The Washington Post and has been featured in a New York Times debate on prayer.
+Mehta wrote for the "On Faith" column in The Washington Post and has been featured in a New York Times debate on prayer.

-When asked about his beliefs, he has stated: "Simply put, I have never seen any evidence of 'God's work' in action.
+When he has been asked about his beliefs, he has stated: "Simply put, I have never seen any evidence of 'God's work' in action.
 I've seen what people think is God's work, but which actually has perfectly natural explanations.
 I believe that most people are good, even when nobody's looking.
 I believe our best path to discovering the truth lies in science, not religion."

 In June 2013, Mehta wrote for the "Room for Debate" series in the New York Times, where he argued that "There’s a very real downside to praying.
 It lulls believers into a false sense of accomplishment."
 In July 2013, he held an open discussion at the Oak Hills Church in San Antonio, Texas, where he explained his frustration at being confronted time and again with the same arguments for believing in God.
 He also commented that "Many Christians had negative stereotypes about atheists that prevented fruitful conversation."

 Mehta was a guest on CNN on August 20, 2013, to discuss the rise of atheism among the millennial generation.
 Also in 2013, he began publishing "The Atheist Voice" series of video discussions on YouTube, which had over 215 thousand subscribers in 2020.
 He started a second channel, Friendly Atheist, in 2019, and has since gained almost 100 thousand subscribers.

-Mehta is the co-host, with Jessica Bluemke, of a weekly podcast named the Friendly Atheist Podcast, which has produced over 270 episodes as of June 2019.
+Mehta is the co-host, with Jessica Bluemke, of a weekly podcast named the Friendly Atheist Podcast, which has produced nearly 600 episodes as of September 2025.